missamii/GA-Mirror/w11/Classwork/ruby_testing/stackqueue_rspec/README.md

 # TESTING SOME STACKS AND QUEUES

-For todays morning exercise, were going to practice how ruby handles classes.
+Let's practice how ruby handles classes.
 A few weeks ago we created Stack and Queue datatypes in JavaScript.
 Today, we are going to do the same thing, but in Ruby!

 ## If you forgot: